- About Us -

 The goal of Look Hear Australia is to gather resources, websites and information in a one place as which professionals and parents can access when working with children with complex or additional needs.

 The internet is a BIG place!
 The aim of Look Hear Australia is to bring together some of the wonderful resources that are already available to parents, professionals and families!

 The additional aim of Look Hear Australia is to show how easy it is to modify your workplace, classroom or home for children and adults with additional needs.
-We have also developed a number of resources that are available for purchase in our shop.

 Who are the people behind Look Hear Australia you ask?

 That would be Tara & Tim Rossow, an Occupational Therapist-Clinical Psychologist couple who found themselves thinking “wouldn’t it be great if everything was in one place”.
 After much deliberation, the idea of Look Hear was born.

 Tara Rossow (nee Whiteford) - Founder/Owner

 Tara is a specialist Occupational Therapist who has worked in Paediatrics since her graduation from James Cook University in 2012.
 She has considerable experience working with children who present with diverse physical, developmental, mental health and complex needs and abilities.